PhQuangMinh/Expense-tracker/Readme.md

 **Next development direction:** In the future, the team plans to research and develop additional features such as: expanding functionality (e.g., adding more detailed financial analysis), improving user experience (e.g., more intuitive navigation), and integrating advanced features (e.g., AI-based financial suggestions).

 Through this project, our team gained valuable experience with Gitflow, enhanced teamwork skills, and learned how to manage a project in a real-life setting, significantly improving our programming abilities.
 We hope users will enjoy and find the app helpful.
 All contributions are welcome!
-For major changes, please open an issue first to discuss your proposed updates.
+For major changes, please open an issue first to discuss your proposed updates...